-The Cameron University Department of Art, Music, and Theatre Arts will begin its 2022-23 season with “Alias Grace” by Jennifer Blackmer.
-The production will be presented in the University Theatre from Thursday, September 29, through Sunday, October 2.
+The Cameron University theatre arts program will conclude its 2022-2023 “Monster of a Season” with “The SpongeBob Musical,” based on the popular animated television series “SpongeBob SquarePants.”
+The production will be presented in the University Theatre from Thursday, April 20, through Sunday, April 23.
 The curtain goes up on Thursday, Friday and Saturday at 7:30 p.m. and on Sunday at 2 p.m.

 Cameron University faculty members Dr. Krystal Brue, Dr. Matt Jenkins, Dr. Dana Lee, Dr. E. Ann Nalley, Dr. Rajesh Nayak and adjunct faculty member Megan Culbert have been honored with awards recognizing their contributions to Cameron’s academic community.